suyashsingh/suyashsingh.github.io/_posts/2020-5-26-reading-code.md

     An editor with syntax highlighting for the language that you are working in could do wonders.
 With it you can move through function   declarations, find its refferences and so on.
 Examining library and function calls made in the application can be one of your strategies.

 + ### Create Documentation if there isn't any
-    You can use tools like `doxygen` or `sphinx` to create documentation for undocumented projects(illegal in some countries).
+    You can use tools like <a href="https://www.doxygen.nl/index.html" title="link to homepage of doxygen documentation tool" target="_blank">Doxygen</a> or <a href="https://www.sphinx-doc.org/en/master/" title="Sphinx Documentation tool homepage" target="_blank">Sphinx</a> to create documentation for undocumented projects(illegal in some countries).
 With the interim documentation in place you won't be immediately bogged down by the code.

 + ### Use tools for reading code
     You can use cross refferencers for figuring out the pieces in code.
-    `Sourcegraph` is one such tool.
+    <a href="https://about.sourcegraph.com/" title="About Sourcegraph code search tool" target="_blank">Sourcegraph</a> is one such tool.
 I personally find it useful if you have to read code.
-Its a paid tool, but you can use their web based version to dig into github repositories(only) for free.
+Its a paid tool, but you can use their web based
+    version to dig into github repositories(only) for free.
 I know that ain't much and can't be used with local projects but anyways I wasn't promising a sivler bullet.
-Here's <a href="https://sourcegraph.com/github.com/cesanta/mongoose" target="_blank">the link for demo</a> of sourcegraph on the github repo of mongose.
+Here's <a href="https://sourcegraph.com/github.com/cesanta/mongoose" target="_blank" title="try out source graph on mongose github repository">the link for demo of sourcegraph on the github repo of mongose</a> .
 See the link, you need to prepend `sourcegraph.com` before the link of the github repository.

 Above all keep digging into the code.